PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model audit already established zero rewrites and zero SWAP for every measured candidate, so no redundant conversion was run.

+### QLinear SiLU prefix transactional correction

+The four characterized defects are corrected without changing valid topology matching or statistics.
+All rank-four metadata targets and effective signatures are now resolved before the first ModelIR mutation.
+Legacy adapters, their collision-free tensor names, cumulative consumer input updates, and the permutation dependency are fully planned before commit.
+The reserved permutation is reused only when dtype, shape, signature, constant payload, variable state, and quantization state are exact; otherwise a new validated constant receives a collision-safe name.
+No permutation is created for a candidate without legacy consumers, and unused tensors are pruned only after a successful rewrite.
+Rejected and repeated zero-rewrite calls are therefore complete metadata-preserving no-ops.

+All four former strict xfails now pass, including four separate malformed target-signature cases and exact valid-permutation reuse.
+A new strict xfail records a separate pre-existing duplicate-consumer issue: when one downstream operator consumes the Mul output in two slots, the legacy consumer map returns that operator index twice and the helper plans both slots twice, leaving four adapters instead of two.
+That behavior is documented before a separate fix;
+it is not silently combined with this transactional correction.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current